eanylin/nus-genai-capstone-chatbot/README.md

     * "Find all events on 2024-10-26."

 * **RAG Knowledge Base Query:**
-    * *(Assuming you loaded project documents)* "Summarize the 'Project Alpha' document for me."
+    * *(Assuming you have uploaded the documents)* "Summarize the 'Project Alpha' document for me."

 * **Weather Tool Query:**
     * "What's the weather like in London right now?"